SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

   dls_test = abap_false.
   tz_test = `EST`.

+  "Note: In newer ABAP releases, some of the following statements "show a syntax warning.
+The values of some literals (intentionally "specified here like this) are not admissable values for the target "types.
   CASE sy-index.
     WHEN 1.
       "No data object change.
 The statement below should return a valid time stamp.